BrandenStoberReal/CareerCanvas/TEMPLATES.md

         </ul>
     </div>
 ```

+Important fields:
-Note in the above example, the `section` class is not relevant.
-Take note of `job-entry`, which defines the parent element of a macroized element.
+- `job-entry` - This is the parent element of the macroized elements.
 This is important so the scanner knows where to replace the macros and duplicate the elements.
-This allows template authors to customize their templates without worrying about the inner workings of the application.

-Also, note that the `experience` class is not relevant.
-This is used to style the list of job entries.

-Lastly, the `experience-section` ID is used in case a user does not provide any data to fill.
-In this case, the elements are removed from the document, basing off the children of the `experience-section` element.
+- `experience-section` - This is the ID of the entry's parent section.
+This is used to delete the section if the user does not provide any data to fill.

 ### Certification Container
 An example is provided below from one of the default templates: